Kolmogorov Turbulence Coexists with Pseudo-Turbulence in Buoyancy-Driven Bubbly Flows

-As is typical for chaotic flows, pseudo-turbulence is characterized by its kinetic energy spectrum, $E(k)$, which shows a power law scaling $E(k) \sim k^{-\alpha}$ with an exponent $\alpha \gtrsim 3$ in the wavenumber range $k \gtrsim \kd$ where $\kd = 2\pi/d$ and $d$ is the bubble diameter~\cite{lance_1991,risso_legendre_2010,vivek_2016}.
+As is typical for chaotic flows, pseudo-turbulence is characterized by the power spectrum of its velocity fluctuations $E(k)$, which shows a power law scaling $E(k) \sim k^{-\alpha}$ with an exponent $\alpha \gtrsim 3$ in the wavenumber range $k \gtrsim \kd$ where $\kd = 2\pi/d$ and $d$ is the bubble diameter~\cite{lance_1991,vivek_2016}.
 Lance \& Bataille~\cite{lance_1991} argued that the balance of energy production with viscous dissipation may explain the observed scaling.
 Recent numerical studies conducted for experimentally accessible Galilei numbers $\Ga$ (the ratio of buoyancy to viscous dissipation), show that the net production has contributions both from the advective nonlinearity and the surface tension~\cite{pandey_2020,pandey_22,chibbaro_2021,Ma_2021,pandey_22}.

-In homogeneous and isotropic turbulence (HIT) the energy injected at an integral scale $\calL$ is transferred to dissipation scale $\eta \ll \calL$, via nonlinear interactions while maintaining a constant energy flux.
-This intermediate range of scales is called the inertial range.
-At scale smaller than $\eta$ (the dissipation scale) nonlinear interactions balance viscous dissipation~\cite{frisch}.
+In homogeneous and isotropic turbulence (HIT) the energy injected at an integral scale $\calL$ is transferred to dissipation scale $\eta \ll \calL$, via the advective interactions without dissipation while maintaining a constant energy flux.
+This intermediate range of scales between $\eta$ and $\calL$ is called the inertial range.
+At scale smaller than $\eta$ the advective interactions balance viscous dissipation~\cite{frisch}.
 Clearly within the phenomenology of homogeneous and isotropic turbulence, pseudo-turbulence is a dissipation range phenomena with the additional complexity due to surface tension forces.
 Is it possible to have an inertial range in buoyancy driven bubbly flows?